 A quick note: I’m not paid or endorsed by Skillshare to write this article.
-After being asked so many questions, I simply thought sharing my experience would be useful.
+After being asked so many questions, I simply thought sharing my experience exploring a new revenue stream for my food blog would be useful.
 Please don’t hesitate to reach out if you feel I left something out or if you have more specific enquiries.

 What is Skillshare?

 Skillshare is an open, online video class platform.
 It works on a membership model: students pay a monthly fee and get access to all classes offered on the site.
 Skillshare is especially renowned for its extensive design and arts class library, but it also features excellent photography, business, social media, writing and — yes — culinary classes.